Autism friendly holidays

 Keep in touch

-We’re striving to make Polmanter as autism-friendly as we can – so if you have any tips for camping with kids on the spectrum, please share them with us!
+We’re striving to make Polmanter as friendly for all our guests as we can – so if you have any tips for camping with kids on the spectrum, please share them with us!

 And please, if there’s anything else you need to know about camping at Polmanter, please get in touch.